Matt7500/reddit-narration-generator/README.md

 These tables will be automatically created within a database called “youtubebot” if they do not already exist.

 <h2>Receiving Reddit Scripts</h2>
-I used praw to get the reddit posts (scripts).
-By default I have set it to get 100 scripts from the hot tab on r/AskReddit.
+I used praw to get the Reddit posts (scripts).
+By default, I have set it to get 100 scripts from the hot tab on r/AskReddit.
 The minimum number of comments per script must be 1000.
-It will take 50 of the highest rated comments from each post, and five of subsequent highest rated replies to each comment.
+It will take 50 of the highest-rated comments from each post, and five of the subsequent highest-rated replies to each comment.
 The code for this is located in the YouTube Bot Server under reddit.py
-Be default on start up of the YouTube Bot Server, it will request scripts, then it will request every one hour after this.
+Be default on start-up of the YouTube Bot Server, it will request scripts, then it will request every one hour after this.
 If the script is already in the database it will update the database script entry with the updated comments/upvote values.

-Receive credentials for your google API account will be downloaded and saved automatically following a one time login (your browser window will be opened requesting a google account login): videouploader.py -> get_credentials()
+Receive credentials for your Google API account will be downloaded and saved automatically following a one-time login (your browser window will be opened requesting a Google account login): videouploader.py -> get_credentials()

 ## UI Showcase